 The Crown approaches fentanyl sentencing with a lack of discretion to negotiate.
 They may not give an accused credit for pleading guilty.
 They may seek consecutive jail sentences on each charge.
 They base their sentencing positions on Crown policy, not on case law.
 They have even reserved the right to charge fentanyl dealers with manslaughter.
 While it hasn’t happened in BC yet, is has in Ontario and Alberta.
 The outcomes of those cases are not yet determined.
 The approach taken by the Crown can be summarized as aggressive and unsympathetic.
 This can and needs to be countered by defence counsel.

-If you want more information about the consequences of drug possession and use in BC, contact Filkow Law today.
+If you want more information about the consequences of drug possession and use in BC or are a first-time drug offender, contact Filkow Law today.

 Aug 08, 2018